StarKRE22/Atomic/Docs/Elements/Actions/IActions.md

 # 🧩 IActions

-Define a family of contracts for executing parameterized actions.
-They provide a lightweight abstraction for invoking logic, often used in event systems, command patterns, or reactive programming.
+Define a family of fundamental contracts for executing parameterized actions.
+They provide a lightweight abstraction for invoking logic, often used in game mechanics and command patterns.

 There are several implementations of actions, depending on the number of arguments the actions take: